rickhull/lager/README.md

 @lager.debug "hi"
 ```

-By using the first form, the block will not be evaluated unless you are logging at DEBUG level.
-If using the second form, the message is evaluated no matter the current log level.
-This can be significant when logging heavily processed  messages.
+By using the first form, the block will not be evaluated unless you are
+logging at `DEBUG` level.
+If using the second form, the message is evaluated
+no matter the current log level.
+This can be significant when logging heavily
+processed  messages.

 Artifacts
 ---------
-* By mixing in Lager via extend, you introduce these class methods:
+* By mixing in via `extend Lager`, you introduce these class methods:
   * lager
   * log_to
   * log_level
   * log_level=
-* By calling log_to, you introduce the *class instance variable* @lager
+* By calling `log_to`, you introduce the *class instance variable* `@lager`
-* By assigning @lager within initialize, you introduce the *instance variable* @lager
+* By assigning `@lager` within `initialize`, you introduce the
+  *instance variable* `@lager`

 Now you have a unified interface for logging at both class and instance layers.